alex6H/ArcGIS_Toolbox/README.md

 **Feature:**

 Effortlessly import all shapefiles from your ArcGIS Pro project into a File Geodatabase (GDB), reprojecting them to [EPSG:3857 (Web Mercator)](https://epsg.io/3857).
-Optionally, reconnect your project’s feature layers to the newly imported feature classes.
+Optionally, reconnect your project's feature layers to the newly imported feature classes.

 - Automatic Extraction: Finds all shapefile-based feature layers in your ArcGIS Pro project (.aprx).
 - Batch Import: Imports all shapefiles into a specified GDB and feature dataset with a uniform spatial reference (EPSG:3857).
 - Layer Reconnection: Optionally, updates the project to reference the new GDB feature classes rather than the original shapefiles.
-- Detailed Logging: View process status and logs directly in the geoprocessing tool’s "View details" pane.
+- Detailed Logging: View process status and logs directly in the geoprocessing tool's "View details" pane.

 Please note that if you click "View details" you will have access to the logs.